A Dynamic and Incentive Policy for Selecting D2D Mobile Relays

 \subsection{Cost and Reward Model}

 We propose a relay selection policy that aims to optimize a cellular reward under cost constraints.
-The reward function, which depends on the relay's location, represents the benefit of choosing a relay (e.g. in terms of throughput and/or reliability and/or coverage etc).
-The cost function, which depends on the relay's location, defines the charge that each selected relay should receive (e.g. in terms of energy and/or incentive budget etc.).
+Here, cost and reward models are described.
+The reward function, which depends on the relay's location, represents the benefit of choosing a relay in terms of throughput and/or reliability and/or coverage etc. The cost function, which depends on the relay's location, defines the charge that the \gls{MU} owes to each selected relay (i.e. in terms of energy and/or incentive budget etc.).
 We respectively denote by $r_i\left(s_i\right)$ and $c_i\left(s_i\right)$ the reward and the cost of the $i^{th}$ relay in location $s_i \in \mathcal{S}$.
-We assume that when a set of relays is selected then the total reward (resp. cost) is the sum of the rewards (resp. costs) of the relays belonging to the chosen set.
-We denote by $\bm{a}=\left(a_1,a_2,...,a_K\right)$ the vector of selected relays with $a_i=1$ if relay $i$ is selected and $0$ otherwise.
-Therefore, the total reward and cost at a given state $\bm{s}$ are given by:
+We assume that when the \gls{MU} chooses a set of relays then the total reward (resp. cost) is the sum of the reward (resp. cost) of each relay in the chosen set.
+We denote by $\bm{a}=\left(a_1,a_2,...,a_K\right)$ the vector such that $a_i=1$ if relay $i$ is selected and $0$ otherwise.
+Thus, the total reward and cost at a given state $\bm{s}$ are given by: